 And we won't allow that to happen.

-We are doing a very, very deep study, and we're coming out with some, I think, very strong suggestions on the 18 election.
+We're doing a very, very deep study, and we're coming out with some, I think, very strong suggestions on the 18 election.

 But the big thing would be the tax cut and the regulations cuts.

-Uh also the judges.
+Also, the judges.

-I mean, we have outstanding judges, Judge Gorsuch in the Supreme Court, and many, many judges going on to the bench all over the country.
+I mean, we have outstanding judges, Judge Gorsuch in the Supreme Court, and many, many judges going onto the bench all over the country.

 So I think we're going to do very well.

-Uh and I think it will be a tremendous surprise to people how well it's uh the economy is so good, jobs are so good, black unemployment, Hispanic unemployment at all-time lows.
+And I think it'll be a tremendous surprise to people how well it's the economy is so good.

-I mean, we're really we're really doing well.
+I mean, we're really doing well.

-So, based on that, I guess we should do pretty well, and I hope so.
+So based on that, I guess we should do pretty well, and I hope so.

 But you have to be very vigilant.

-It's old-fashioned, but it's always good to have a paper backup system of voting.
+It's old-fashioned, but it's always good to have a paper-backup system of voting.

-It's called paper, not Highly complex computers, paper.
+It's called paper.

 And a lot of states are doing that.

-They're going to a paper backup, and I think that's a great idea.
+And I think that's a great idea.

 But we're studying it very closely.